-    Turn around and go back to Village Street and turn left
+Turn around and go back to Village Street and turn right

 - The Six Bells – So we return to the church and the Six Bells which was formerly called the Five Bells which corresponded to the number of bells in the church at the time.
 It is mentioned as early as 1489 in the will of Alice Newdigate.
 Although the pub was built with a central chimney, characteristic of the early 17th century, the timber framing is not substantial and some of it is machine cut indicating a later date.
 Buildings were adapted and modified to suit contemporary uses so there might have been an older building on this site or alternatively the ‘Bells’ has simply been subject to constant modification over the centuries.
 What has not changed is the warm welcome and convivial surroundings, and to this day it is still used for meetings and gatherings, just as it was in the late 19th century when the last Manorial Courts of Cudworth met in this very building.